amitpuri/ai-agents-basics/README.md

 - **Educational Examples**: Well-documented implementations demonstrating best practices
 - **Multiple Protocols**: Coverage of MCP, A2A, and JSON-RPC communication patterns
 - **Production-Ready Code**: Robust implementations with comprehensive error handling
+- **Comprehensive Testing**: Full test suites for all implementations with unit, integration, and async tests
 - **Extensibility**: Easy-to-extend architectures for custom implementations

 Whether you're learning about AI agents, implementing agent communication systems, or building multi-agent applications, this repository provides the foundational knowledge and practical examples needed to get started.